reema-susanroy/reema-susanroy-capstone-project/README.md

 - As a user, I want to be able to book services for a scheduled time.

 - Any users can view the services and the service providers near their location.
 Data set is limited to Vancouver area of BC for this sprint.
-- A User can Login/Register at the landing page or at the time of booking a service.
+- A User can Login/Register either at the landing page or at the time of booking a service.
 - Logged in user can :
 	-Make a booking
 	-Favorite the Professional